ninanung/docker-practice/docker-jenkins-aws/README.md

 ```
 There's no source code. only we need to do is this command.

-docker-machine create : create docker-machine that can control with ssh connect.
+__docker-machine create__ : create docker-machine that can control with ssh connect.
---driver amazonec2 : create with amazon EC2.
+__--driver amazonec2__ : create with amazon EC2.
---amazonec2-access-key : access key for your accout connection.
+__--amazonec2-access-key__ : access key for your accout connection.
---amazonec2-secret-key : another access secret key to connect.
+__--amazonec2-secret-key__ : another access secret key to connect.
---amazonec2-region ap-northeast-2 : where do you want to deploy server. northeast-2 == seoul, korea.
+__--amazonec2-region ap-northeast-2__ : where do you want to deploy server. northeast-2 == seoul, korea.
---amazonec2-open-port : open port for this server.
+__--amazonec2-open-port__ : open port for this server.
 I open two ports that are 8080 and 50000(for jenkins, need these two ports).
-host : name of instance in AWS and docker-machine
+__host__ : name of instance in AWS and docker-machine.

 ## Result
 Now i can connect to jenkins with internet, not local.
 I think i can also use this for web service.